-There are hundreds of ways to get to the point when you have a list of keywords to target.
-And then sort them by the search volume as many SEOs (including me) like to do that.
+There are hundreds of ways to get to the point when you have a list of keywords to target in search engine optimization.
+And then sort them by the search volume and keyword difficulty metric as many SEOs (including me) like to do that.
 Let’s assume that you have it already for a second, shall we?

-If an SEO specialist did a good job, those keywords will drive visibility, traffic, and eventually, will allow to monetize the website.
+If an SEO specialist did a good job, those keywords will be high search volume, drive visibility, traffic, and eventually, will allow to monetize the website.

 Unfortunately, in most cases this doesn't happen or it takes much longer than expected.
 Usually, there's a reason for that.

-There is one step that too often is overlooked: evaluating keyword difficulty based on something more than a single metric served by various SEO tools out there.
+There is one step that too often is overlooked: evaluating particular seo keyword difficulty metric based on something more than a single metric served by various SEO tools out there.

-I get it: it's convenient to see the number like 26, 90, or 66 and already have a feeling like you've done the work and you know.
+I get it: it's convenient to see the number like domain authority or keyword difficulty scores be 26, 90, or 66 and already have a feeling like you've done the work and you know.
 Those numbers are indeed helpful and they are a great first filter to estimate our chances for the top ten.

 However, if you'll choose to spare additional time on analyzing your target phrases, you may save yourself hours of frustration.
 Not to mention all the money you'd spend on content that will not bring the results you expected.